X / Twitter

 Sync and analytics are not available.

-X requires the Basic API tier ($200/month) for sync and analytics endpoints.
-On the Free tier, only publishing is supported.
-This is an X platform limitation, not a FireBreath restriction.
+X requires the Basic API tier for sync and analytics endpoints.
+On the Free tier, publishing can work but import and metrics calls are blocked by X.